tatiana2024ite/tatiana2024ite/README.md

 # About me

 👋 Hello there!
-I'm Tatiana, a results-driven professional with a diverse background in Digital Marketing.
-Building upon my academic background, I'm currently on a path of transition into software testing which is driven by a desire for continuous growth and a commitment to embracing new challenges.
+I'm Tatiana, a results-driven professional passionate about front-end development.
+Building upon my academic background and professional experiences, I'm transitioning into front-end development, driven by a desire for continuous growth, a commitment to embracing new challenges, and a discovered passion for coding.

 💻 I hold a Bachelor's degree in International Management and a Master's degree in Digital Marketing from Technological University Dublin, Ireland.

-🌟 I believe that adapting to the rapidly evolving technological landscape is not only essential but also immensely rewarding.
-Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.
+🌟 I have hands-on experience in software testing and digital marketing (graphic design, UX/UI), which has equipped me with a strong analytical and problem-solving foundation.
+Now, I'm channeling these skills into front-end development.
+I am intensively studying front-end development techniques and tools through online courses and hands-on projects.

-🚀 I'm excited about the opportunities to grow, learn, and contribute meaningfully to software testing projects.
-My current career goal — to become a mid-level software tester in 2 years.
+🚀 I'm excited about the opportunities to grow, learn, and contribute meaningfully to front-end development projects.

 📫 How to reach me: inttnirl2016@gmail.com